Hamilton-Jacobi theory for nonholonomic and forced hybrid mechanical systems: Introduction

 \section{Introduction}

-As it is well-known, in classical mechanics, Hamilton--Jacobi theory is a way to integrate a system of ordinary differential equations (Hamilton equations) that, through an appropriate canonical transformation is led to equilibrium.
+As it is well-known, in classical mechanics, Hamilton--Jacobi theory is a way to integrate a system of ordinary differential equations (Hamilton equations) that, through an appropriate canonical transformation, is led to equilibrium.
 The equation to be satisfied by the generating function of this transformation is a partial differential equation whose solution allows us to integrate the original system.
 In this respect, Hamilton--Jacobi theory provides important physical examples of the deep connection between first-order partial differential equations and systems of first-order ordinary differential equations.
-It is also very close, to the classical side of the Schrödinger equation from quantum mechanics, since a complete solution of the Hamilton--Jacobi equation permits reconstructing an approximate solution of the Schrödinger equation (see for instance \cite{Esposito2004a}, \cite{Marmo1990}).
 Moreover, Hamilton--Jacobi theory provides a remarkably powerful method to integrate the dynamics of many Hamiltonian systems.
-In particular, for a completely integrable system, knowing a complete solution of the Hamilton--Jacobi problem, the dynamics of the system can be easily reduced to quadratures (see \cite{Goldstein1987}, \cite{Grillo2021}, \cite{Grillo2021a}, \cite{Grillo2016}).
+In particular, for a completely integrable system, knowing a complete solution of the Hamilton--Jacobi problem, the dynamics of the system can be easily reduced to quadratures (see \cite{Grillo2021, Grillo2021a, Grillo2016}).
 For these reasons, Hamilton--Jacobi theory has been a matter of continuous interest and has been studied classically as well as in other contexts \cite{Dominici1984}.